barumau/pandunia/eng/001_ration.md

 English spelling is notoriously irregular.
-Pīnyīn was created more recently, in the 1950s, but unfortunately it also has some irregularities, simply because there are more sounds in spoken Chinese than there are letters in the Roman alphabet.
+Pīnyīn was created more recently, in the 1950s, but unfortunately it also has some irregularities, simply because there are more sounds in spoken Chinese than there are letters in the Latin alphabet.
 Still, in comparison to English, Pinyin is very regular.
 For example the English rhymes _my, sigh, lie,_ and _rye_ would be written in Pīnyīn _mai, sai, lai, rai_.
 It is as simple as that!